solutions for heavy periods in york

 Medical therapy for menorrhagia may include non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (e.g. Advil, Motrin IB) or naproxen sodium (Aleve) can help reduce menstrual blood loss.
 NSAIDs have the added benefit of relieving painful menstrual cramps (dysmenorrhea).
 Other medications are:

 - Tranexamic acid helps reduce menstrual blood loss, only needs to be taken during bleeding

 - Oral contraceptives can help regulate menstrual cycles and reduce excessive menstrual bleeding

 - Oral progesterone can help correct hormone imbalance and reduce menorrhagia

 - Hormonal IUDs (Liletta, Mirena) release a type of progestin that thins uterine lining and decreases menstrual blood flow and cramping

 If you have menorrhagia from taking hormone medication, you and your doctor may be able to treat the condition by changing or stopping your medication.
-If you also have anemia from menorrhagia, Dr. Bornt may recommend taking iron supplements regularly.
+If you also have anemia from menorrhagia, Dr. Bornt, a gynecologist in York PA, may recommend taking iron supplements regularly.
 If you have low iron levels but not yet anemic, we may recommend that you start iron supplements before you become anemic.

 An end to heavy periods